guilhermedom/Prim-Kruskal/README.md

 ## Single-linkage clustering approach

 By clustering with Prim/Kruskal, the end result is a clustering algorithm by single-linkage.
 Such results were already analyzed and improved in the literature.
 Usually, single-linkage algorithms are combined with other clustering approaches to achieve more accurate results: Gionis, A., Mannila, H., & Tsaparas, P. (2007).
 Clustering aggregation.
 Acm transactions on knowledge discovery from data (tkdd), 1(1), 4-es.

-This repository is an eclipse project.
-Therefore, it can be directly imported by Eclipse IDEs.